 I went to spend time with my sister in Mumbai

-When we arrived in Mumbai my husband was staying in a mess and waiting for our luggage to arrived, so I with my son went to live with my sister for a couple of days.
+When we arrived in Mumbai, my husband was staying in a mess and waiting for our luggage to arrive, so I, with my son, went to live with my sister for a couple of days.
 It was an opportunity for us to live in the same house after a long time.
-I went there with simple plans to chat and go for ‘retail therapy’ like we did before our marriage.
+I went there with simple plans to chat and go for ‘retail therapy’ just like we did before our marriage.

 She was always on call at home, at work

-But reality was different.
+But reality was much more different.
 Though she had taken leave from office, still she was constantly on phone or on her laptop.
-Once away from the gadget, it was child’s homework, managing maid, meeting the demands of her in-laws and serving dinner to the family.
+Once away from the gadget, it was child’s homework, managing maids, meeting the demands of her in-laws and serving dinner to the family.

 Shouldn’t couples have independence even in a marriage?

 Fed up of her busy schedule, I planned an outing for us, just the two of us.
 “Tomorrow we will go out for lunch and then show me your city.”
 I passed my order at the dinner table.
 I wanted to spend quality time with my sister.
 The next morning I overheard her conversation with her husband.
 She was asking him for money to buy a gift for me and my son.